xiaolai/regular-investing-in-box/docs/en/README.md

 Most investors don't understand this, and it is the core reason why their investments are destined to fail.
 They want to make money quickly in the ephemeral bull market.
 It's really quite depressing: most of the "investors" who enter the market during a bull market are destined to lose their shirts, because before they realize it, the short bull market has ended, and the long bear market has begun.
 Regular investors, on the other hand, are slowly accumulating throughout the bear market.

 In fact, the strategy of regular investing is not only applicable to trading markets, it's useful in almost all important areas of life, whether it be study, work or family.
-"Life-long learning" is essentially a regular investing strategy, isn't it?
+"Lifelong learning" is essentially a regular investing strategy, isn't it?
 If you could draw a "price curve" for an individual's learning, it would look a lot like the S&P 500.
 Even though it increases substantially over time, it goes through long periods of flat growth or even drops.
 Often when you are inviting time in learning something it feels like you would be better off not learning it.
 The "bear market" is long, isn't it?
-This explains why so few people are able to become true life-long learners.
+This explains why so few people are able to become true lifelong learners.
 The reason is the same: everyone wants to make money quickly in the bull market and then leave.

 [Jeff Bezos](https://en.wikipedia.org/wiki/Jeff_Bezos) once asked [Warren Buffett](https://en.wikipedia.org/wiki/Warren_Buffett), "Your investment thesis is so simple...
 Why doesn't everyone just copy you?"
 Buffett's [reply](https://www.beingguru.com/2019/05/warren-buffett-nobody-wants-to-get-rich-slow/) was quite striking: